-Inclusion and Diversity (I&D) at BlackRock are key to our success.
+Inclusion and diversity are key to our success.
 By fully leveraging our diverse experiences, backgrounds and insights, we can inspire innovation, challenge the status quo and create better outcomes for our people and our clients.

 Our active approach